Valley of the MysteriousDamavand

 Day 3 - Tehran – Alamut - Zarabad

-Your adventure begins today as you head north to the Alborz Mountains visiting Lambesar and Alamut ‘assassins’ castles, approx three to four hours walking.
+Your adventure begins today as you head north to the Alborz Mountains visiting Lambsar and Alamut ‘assassins’ castles, approx. three to four hours walking.
 This evening, you will spend the night in a local guesthouse.
 Overnight Local House B.L.D

 Day 4 - Zarabad – Roudkhan - Masouleh

-So tightly packed are the buildings that there is only room for a maze-like network of stairs and narrow roads connecting each of the structures automobiles are not allowed in Masouleh simply because there is no room for them.
-The landscape surrounding Masouleh is lush and mountainous with a frequent covering of dense fog, so much so that many of the homes in the town are covered in bright yellow clay so they can be seen better through the haze, approx two or three hours walking.
+So tightly packed are the buildings that there is only room for a maze-like network of stairs and narrow roads connecting each of the structures automobiles are not allowed in Masoule simply because there is no room for them.
+The landscape surrounding Masoule is lush and mountainous with a frequent covering of dense fog, so much so that many of the homes in the town are covered in bright yellow clay so they can be seen better through the haze, approx. two or three hours walking.
 Overnight Mehran Hotel or similar B.L.D

-You’ll have the morning to enjoy the charming delights of Masouleh, famed for its traditional wooden buildings, before heading towards the Caspian Sea town of Talesh.
+You’ll have the morning to enjoy the charming delights of Masoule, famed for its traditional wooden buildings, before heading towards the Caspian Sea town of Talesh.
 B.L.D

 Overnight Negin Hotel or similar